cgriffs/cgriffs/README.md

 💡 I'm dedicated to creating impactful solutions that make a difference in the tech landscape.

-💼 Current Role: Senior Manager of Technology and Innovation
+💼 Current Role: Senior Manager of Technology and Business Development

 <!--SOCIAL LINKS + INTERESTS----------------------------------------------------------------------------------------------------------------------------->
-<br/><br/>

 ### Connect With Me!
 Email: cgriffs98@gmail.com